ThisNotAlfred/Rhombus/README.md

 ## instructions
-each instruction can be one these forms:
+each instruction can be one of these forms:
 | instruction | first register | second register |
 | ----------- | -------------- | --------------- |
 | no register | - | - |